Journey to the West: Zhu Bajie

-Sha Wujing or Sandy
+Sha Wujing

 Sha Wujing (沙悟淨, "Sand Awakened to Purity"), given the name "Friar Sand", "Sand Monk", "Sandman", "Sand Fairy", "Sand Orc", "Sand Ogre", "Sand Troll", "Sand Oni", "Sand Demon", "Sand Monster", "Sand Hulk", "Sand", or "Sandy" in English, was once a celestial Curtain Lifting General, who stood in attendance by the imperial chariot in the Hall of Miraculous Mist.
 He was exiled to the mortal world and made to look like a sandman, orc, ogre, troll, oni, demon, monster, or hulk because he accidentally smashed a crystal goblet belonging to the Queen Mother of the West during a Peach Banquet.
 The now-hideous immortal took up residence in the Flowing Sands River, terrorizing surrounding villages and travelers trying to cross the river.
 However, he was subdued by Sun Wukong and Zhu Bajie when Tang Sanzang's party came across him.
 They consequently took him in, as part of the pilgrimage to the West.

 Sha Wujing's weapon is a magic wooden staff wrapped in pearly threads, although artwork and adaptations depict him with a Monk's spade staff.
 He also knows 18 transformation methods and is highly effective in water combat.
-He is known to be the most obedient, logical, and polite of the three disciples, and always takes care of his master, seldom engaging in the bickering of his fellow disciples.
-He has no major faults nor any extraordinary characteristics.
-Due to this, he is sometimes seen as a minor character.
-He does however serve as the peacekeeper of the group, mediating between Wukong, Bajie, and even Tang Sanzang and others.
+He is the most obedient, logical, and polite of the three disciples, and always takes care of his master, seldom engaging in the bickering of his fellow disciples.
+Because he has no major faults or extraordinary characteristics, he is sometimes seen as a minor character, but he is the peacekeeper of the group, mediating between Wukong, Bajie, and even Tang Sanzang and others.
 He is also the person whom Tang Sanzang consults when faced with difficult decisions.

 He eventually becomes an arhat at the end of the journey, giving him a higher level of exaltation than Zhu Bajie, who is relegated to cleaning altars, but lower spiritually than Sun Wukong and Tang Sanzang, who are granted Buddhahood.

 Sequels

+There are many published sequels to Wu's Journey to the West since the late Ming, and they persisted into the Qing dynasty and the modern period.